 Tip: Multi-Path Analysis

 When a single "why" has multiple valid answers, explore each path.
 This often reveals that what seemed like a single incident was actually the intersection of multiple systemic issues.
-Tools that support branching cause chains make this easier to manage and document.
+OutageReview supports branching cause chains natively, making it easy to explore multiple paths and document them in one investigation.

 3. Blaming People